 The popularity of spicy, hot peppers can be demonstrated clearly just by looking down the hot sauce aisle of the market.
 It’s no wonder with their varied colors, shapes, and heat indexes.
-But let’s not forget about the various types of sweet peppers varieties, each of which makes a delicious contribution to a variety of cuisines.
+Let’s not forget about the various types of sweet pepper varieties, though, each of which makes a delicious contribution to a variety of cuisines.
 For those folks who prefer peppers that aren’t hot, read on to find out about the different kinds of sweet peppers.

 Sweet Bell Pepper Varieties

 The pepper that gets used most often is undoubtedly the green bell pepper.
 It is a common fixture in many dishes and can be found at every supermarket.
 Mounded near the green bell peppers are the sunrise-hued red, yellow, and orange bell peppers.
-And, if you are really lucky, sometimes you will see purple, adding to the cacophony of color in the produce aisle.
+If you are really lucky, sometimes you will see purple, adding to the cacophony of color in the produce aisle.

 The green, red, orange, and yellow bell peppers all keep their color when cooked; however, the purple variety is better used fresh, as its color darkens and becomes somewhat muddy looking when cooked.

 Other Kinds of Sweet Peppers

 The sweet bell pepper types are one way to go for people that like peppers that aren’t hot but are by no means the only option.
 For those who are a little more adventurous and don’t mind a hint of heat, there are plenty of other options.

 Sweet cherry peppers, for instance, while they may have a slight bite, are for the most part true to their name.
 They look like miniature sweet bell peppers and are delicious raw and eaten as a snack, tossed into salads, or pickled.